realDragon11/Trawel-Text/README.md

 # Trawel-Text
 An open world text adventure rpg.

-Currently undergoing a massive rewrite in July 2023.
+Currently undergoing a massive rewrite in August 2023 to prepare for a new major version.

 If you are vision impaired and using a screenreader for this text, the following portions have inline links.
 You can find a compiled version at "[real.itch.io/trawel](https://real.itch.io/trawel)", but that might be out of date.      <br>  <br>